treasure-chess/chess-achievements/README.md

 Run `npm test` to run the test script

+## Contributions
-Put code and more functions in index.js
+Put code and more functions in index.js to check for cool things happening.
+Add achievements in order to the list in `index.js`.

+## Achievements